MalloryHuston/code-citation-tips/README.md

 4		# Version: 2.1
 5		# Type: Application
 6		# License: MIT
-7       # Date retrieved: November 5, 2025
+7       # Date retrieved: September 4, 2025
 8       # Copied from /OR/ Adapted from /OR/ Based on:
 9       # Publisher: Oregon State University, School of Electrical Engineering and Computer Science 10		# Note: Adapted from original application output to integrate with existing system